prabhatkc/siFRC/README.md

 (2) Go through lenaFRC.ipynb to see the relation between the FRC and the SNR.<br>
 (3) Calculate single image resolution using demo images.<br>
 (4) Compare FRC value obtained from single image (siFRC) against that obtained from two images using main_2imgs.py.<br>
+(5) Added a siFRC result on a rotated image to show that FRC is sensitive to rotation due to the use of the imaginary term in its calculation. <br>

 ```
 usage: main.py [-h] [--input-dir INPUT_DIR] [--output-dir OUTPUT_DIR]